Bhaney44/ChainLinkHackathonSpring2022/README.md

 Repository for 2022 [ChainLink Hackathon](https://chain.link/hackathon).

 # Problem
 How do we create an interchain protocol between the Ethereum and Algorand blockchains?
+The problem requires creating an Algorand datafeed for Chainlink.
+The datafeed will allow Chainlink smart contracts to recieve data from Algorand and then for Chainlink smart contracts to use Algorand data in automating asset distributions.

 # Solution
 Use Chainlink to create an Algorand and Ethererum converter.
 The converter will allow interoperability between the two blockchains.